 Let us now examine the algorithm in Figure 2.
 In the initialization phase, line (1) to line (5), variables are initialized and remainsize is added to framesize, which effectively includes the partial packet in the frame to be computed.
 After the initialization, there are three main components in the algorithm: forming a DRR round, lookahead operation, and weight calculation.
 In the first component, line (6) to line (23), the algorithm puts all packets in the current DRR round that have not been served into the current frame.
 In the second component, line (24) to line (42), the algorithm performs the lookahead operation by moving some packets in the next DRR round into the current frame so that remaindeficit = 0 at the frame boundary.
+This is done by allowing some flows to borrow credits from the next DRR round.
+Since remaindeficit = 0, no credit is passed from one frame to the next frame for the class that aggregates many flows.
 Notice that each backlogged flow can contribute at most one packet in the lookahead operation.
-Notice also that while a class as a whole does not pass credits between frames, an individual flow can pass credits from one frame to the next: $deficit count_i$ may have negative, 0, or positive values at frame boundaries.
+Notice also that a class as a whole does not pass credits between frames.
+However, for an individual flow, credits may still pass from one frame to the next.
+As a result, the $deficitcount_i$ variable may have a negative or positive value at frame boundaries.
 Finally, lines (43) and (44) compute the weight for the frame.

 The complexity of the algorithm in Figure 2 is O(M), where M is the number of packets in a frame.
 Clearly, this high level algorithm cannot be directly used in a scheduler to determine the next frame and frame weight.
-Otherwise, it will introduce an O(M) processing complexity, which is larger than O(N).
-The operations in LDRRWA can be realized in the packet-by-packet operations when packets arrive and depart.
-By distributing the O(M) operations for determining a frame into O(M) packet arrivals and departures in a frame, LDDRWA only introduces O(1) per packet processing overheads.
+Otherwise, it will introduce an O(M) processing complexity, which is larger than O(N), in a packet scheduling event since the algorithm goes through each packet in the frame.
+This algorithm is only used to illustrate the logical operations of LDRRWA.
+The operations described in this algorithm, however, can be realized in the packet-by-packet operations when packets arrive and depart.
+By distributing the O(M) operations for determining a frame into M packets in a frame, an additional of O(1) operations are needed in each packet arrival and departure.
+In other words, LDDRWA only introduces O(1) per packet processing overheads.

-A detailed description of the packet-by-packet operations of LDRRWA is given in [21].
-While the detailed packet-by-packet operations are rather tedious, the idea is straight-forward.
+A detailed description of the packet-by-packet operations of LDRRWA is given in Appendix B, where we show how to realize LDDRWA with O(1) per packet processing overheads.
+The detailed packet-by-packet operations are rather tedious.
+The idea, however, is straight-forward.
 LDRRWA maintains active flows in different queues.
 To determine a frame and its weight, our scheme determines (1) the total size of the frame, and (2) for each active flow in the frame the size of the data in that flow that belong to the frame.
-Such information is obtained by maintaining the following information at each packet arrival and departure: the size of the partial packet in the current frame, the starting time of the current frame, the deficit counter for each flow, the size of the data for each flow in the current frame, the size of the data for each flow in the next frame, the size of all backlogged data in a flow, and the last time that a flow is serviced.
+Such information is obtained by maintaining the following information at each packet arrival and departure: the size of the remaining current frame, the size of the next frame, the size of the partial packet in the current frame, the starting time of the current frame, the deficit counter for each flow, the size of the data for each flow in the current frame, the size of the data for each flow in the next frame, the size of all backlogged data in a flow, and the last time that a flow is serviced.
 Clearly, bookkeeping for all these variables takes O(1) operations.
-With such information, the computation of the next frame, as well as the whole LDRRWA can be realized in O(1) operations.
+With such information, the computation of the next frame, as well as the whole LDRRWA can be realized with O(1) per packet processing overhead.